Who Owns the Data in Your EHR?

 Healthcare data comes from a variety of sources.
-One is the patient themselves, who individually provide data to platforms such as patient portals.
-Another is the physician or healthcare team in the form of examination findings and clinical observations.
+The main source is the patient themselves.
+They are the ones who provide data to providers(who input it into their EHR system) and to platforms such as patient portals.
+Another source of data is from the physician or healthcare team, in the form of clinical findings and observations.
 Results from laboratory studies or radiology, along with data from other external healthcare providers or practices, also contribute to EHRs.

-The number of parties who lay claim to healthcare data makes grappling with EHR data ownership even more complicated.
-Patients, providers, vendors, and the medical practice itself all have aninvestment in healthcare data, and there is often uncertainty over EHR data ownership.According to the Journal of Medical Internet Research (URL :https://www.klick.com/health/news/blog/insights/patients-providers-worlds-apart-on-data-ownership-ehr-access/), over 53% of patients believe that they own their healthcare data, compared to 43% of providers.
-Amazingly both of these groups report that 20% simply don’t know who owns the data.
+There are a number of parties who can lay claim to healthcare data.
+This makes grappling with who has more of a claim over EHR data ownership, even more complicated.
+Patients, providers, vendors, and the medical practice itself all have an investment in healthcare data and there is often uncertainty over who has the most right to EHR data ownership.

 Establishing Data Ownership

 The best method of minimizing disputes over EHR data ownership is prevention.
-Measures such as establishing data ownership early, defining terms, and enforcing guidelines are critical to minimizing trouble down the road.
-With EHR vendors, defining conditions of data exportation in the event the practice wishes to end a business relationship is critical.
+Measures such as establishing data ownership early, defining terms and enforcing guidelines are critical to minimizing trouble down the road.
+With EHR vendors, defining conditions of data exportation, in the event the practice wishes to end a business relationship, is critical.

 For all parties, the concept of access must also be clearly defined.
 Terms include practice or provider access to data from the vendor’s servers, as well as patient access to healthcare data via portals or other mechanisms.
 The most common source of disputes is when a party wishes to leave the relationship; either the practice decides to select a different EHR vendor, or a patient wishes to port their data to a new provider.